Zoonoses Associated with Rodents

 The majority of rodents housed at WSU are bred and raised under strict hygienic conditions and are free of pathogens that could be transferred to people.
 These rodents are called “specific pathogen-free” or “SPF” rodents.
-Rodents that are housed outdoors, ca ptured from wild populations or that are purchased from a pet store or from a breeder who sells rodents as feed for reptiles may carry zoonotic diseases.
-Zoonotic diseases associated with rodents include rat bite fever, tularemia, hanta virus, lymphocytic choriomeningitis virus, leptospirosis, salmonellosis, and campylobacterosis.
+Rodents that are housed outdoors, captured from wild populations or that are purchased from a pet store or from a breeder who sells rodents as feed for reptiles may carry zoonotic diseases.
+If handling wild caught rodents, please refer to the Zoonoses fact sheet for wild rodents and the CDC hantavirus guidelines (CDC Hantavirus) for more information.
+Zoonotic diseases associated with rodents include rat bite fever, tularemia, hantavirus, lymphocytic choriomeningitis virus, leptospirosis, salmonellosis, campylobacterosis, and giardiasis.

 Rat Bite Fever caused by Streptobacillus moniliformis or Spirillum minus is a bacterial infection of rodents that is transmitted through bites, scratches, direct contact with animals and their urine, saliva and feces or ingestion of contaminated food or water.
 Infected rodents typically exhibit no symptoms of disease.
 Tularemia is another bacterial infection of rodents.
-Infected rodents appear lethargic but they may shed bacteria before showing illness.
-It is transmitted to people in the same manner as rat bite fever but in addition can be transmitted through the bite of an infected tick.
+Infected rodents appear lethargic, but they may shed bacteria before showing illness.
+Tularemia is transmitted to people in the same manner as rat bite fever but in addition can be transmitted through the bite of an infected tick and via airborne transmission if feces, urine or body fluids are aerosolized.
 Both diseases in humans initially present as a fever, headache, swollen lymph nodes and possibly a rash or ulcer in the area of a recent bite or scratch wound.
 Any bites or scratches should be thoroughly washed immediately to minimize the chance of infection.

-Individuals with exposure to animals and animal environments may develop allergic reactions to animal proteins (allergens).
-Approximately 20-30 percent of individuals working with laboratory animals will develop an allergic reaction to animal proteins and 5-10 percent of individuals will develop asthma.
+Individuals with exposure to rodents and rodent housing environments may develop allergic reactions to animal proteins (allergens).
+Approximately 11-44% percent of individuals working with rats and mice will develop an allergic reaction to animal proteins and 5-10 percent of individuals will develop asthma.
 Personnel may be exposed to allergens through inhalation and contact with skin, eyes and mucous membranes.
 Animal allergens may be present in animal dander, hair, skin, urine, saliva, serum and any contaminated feed or bedding materials.
 Risk factors for developing an allergic reaction include history of previous allergies to animals.
 The signs and symptoms of an allergic reaction are nasal discharge and congestion, conjunctivitis, tearing and eye itching, skin redness, rash or hives and lower airway symptoms (coughing, wheezing and shortness of breath).
+Severe anaphylactic reactions to rodent bites have been reported.
 Individuals with symptoms suggestive of an allergic reaction related to a workplace allergen should report their concerns to their supervisor and consult a physician.